**Please refer to each festival’s website to check the most up-to-date event date and status information**

 Experimental Film Virginia

-Experimental Film Virginia is the core program for the Harbor for the Arts Festival in Cape Charles, Virginia, a town that still echoes of vintage Americana.
+Experimental Film Virginia is the core program for the Harbor for the Arts Festival in beautiful Cape Charles, Virginia, a town that still echoes of vintage Americana.
 The program develops experimental filmmaker's skills for two weeks under the mentorship of world-class faculty.
 The program concludes with a premiere of the various projects developed.
 Please contact us for an official letter of invitation to support funding from academic enrichment or other grant agencies at your academic institution or arts commission.

 • Roanoke Valley